amunategui/amunategui.github.io/_posts/2016-03-19-survival-ensembles.md

 If you need to predict a time-based event, most common models, whether regression, classification or survival, can get you there but the quality, type of answer, and path taken will vary.
 A regression model will return a time estimate, a classification model will return the probability of an event at x time, and a survival model will return probabilities of an event not happening over various time frames.
 We'll skip the regression model here as we're not only interested in the time estimate but also the probability of an outcome.
 With a regression model you would have to first model the outcome and then figure out the time estimate.

-Instead, we'll use a survival model (<a href='https://cran.r-project.org/web/packages/ranger/index.html' target='_blank'>ranger: A Fast Implementation of Random Forests</a>) that will give us an outcome probability over a time continuum, and a classification model (<a href='https://cran.r-project.org/web/packages/gbm/index.html' target='_blank'>'gbm: Generalized Boosted Regression Models</a>), where we'll measure the probability of the same event happening within x periods.
+Instead, we'll use a survival model (<a href='https://cran.r-project.org/web/packages/ranger/index.html' target='_blank'>ranger: A Fast Implementation of Random Forests</a>) that will give us an outcome probability over a time continuum (flipping the non-event to event probability), and a classification model (<a href='https://cran.r-project.org/web/packages/gbm/index.html' target='_blank'>gbm: Generalized Boosted Regression Models</a>), where we'll measure the probability of the same event happening within x periods.
 We'll then look at two ways of ensembling the models and hope for synergy.

 We will use the <a href='https://en.wikipedia.org/wiki/Receiver_operating_characteristic#Area_under_curve' target='_blank'>Area under the curve (AUC)</a> to measure the different approaches.
 We'll compare both estimates, then average out the results from both models, and finally ensemble them.

-We'll run our tests on the <a href='https://www.umass.edu/statdata/statdata/data/actg320.txt' target='_blank'>AIDS Clinical Trials Group Study 320 Data (actg320.dat)</a> from the <a href='https://www.umass.edu/' target='_blank'>University of Massachusetts Amherst</a>.
+We'll run our tests on the <a href='https://www.umass.edu/statdata/statdata/data/actg320.txt' target='_blank'>AIDS Clinical Trials Group Study 320 Data</a> from the <a href='https://www.umass.edu/' target='_blank'>University of Massachusetts Amherst</a>.
 The data represents a double-blind, placebo-controlled trial comparing two different sets of medication in HIV-infected patients.
 The outcome measures the time to AIDS diagnosis or death.
+<BR><BR>
 <H4>
 Data Preparation
 </H4>